 West Bengal’s Tourism Department tours: You can also enjoy the pujas with a boat ride on the Hooghly.
 West Bengal’s Tourism Department (WBTDC) organises river cruises both in the morning and in the afternoon.
 You can even watch the dashami idol immersion on a river cruise.

 WBTDC’s puja parikrama tours are quite good, and have become popular with locals as well as foreign tourists.
 You can choose from several packages – the Sanatani tour, takes tourists to traditional pujas, Uttara tour that all the well-known pujas of north Kolkata (the older part of the city).
 The Dakshini package visits South Kolkata pujas.
 Another package includes visit to pujas outside Kolkata and covers travels to Hooghly, Bardhaman and Murshidabad districts.
 The Bijoya package is a two days and three nights tour to Bishnupur.

 Walking tour: The easiest way to experience the pandals is to take a puja tour, such as the ones organised by the WBTDC.
 However, there are a handful of promising private walking tours run by well-informed locals which can be even better.
 Like Calcutta Walks and Let’s Meet Up Tours.
-This time a city cycling club will be doing a bicycle tour of the pujas.
 Tours and walks cost between Rs.
 899 to 2000.